School Uniforms in Japan

 The history

-The origin emerged during a crucial era for Japan’s first steps toward democracy following the end of the Samurai hierarchy.
+The origin emerged during a crucial era for Japan’s first steps toward democracy, following the end of the Samurai hierarchy.

 It was the Meiji era (1868 – 1912).
 Let us say again.
 The era was essential for the Japanese because we got the first opportunity to learn equally.

-This is due to the enormous change in government policies on education.
+So, the education improvements were inevitable.
 The new politicians wished for our country to be better and stronger with citizens who behaved well in the new education system.

 Thus, they established several schools throughout the era.